SirPepe/html-import/readme.md

   reload the source file and update itself.
 Both relative and absolute URLs work.
 * `selector` defines a selector for specific elements to import from the source document.
+Any CSS selector that your target browsers support is valid.
 You can omit, remove or update the attribute at any time and the element will (if necessary) reload the source file and update itself with the new elements.
 If the `selector` attribute is missing or empty and the `source` attribute is set, the import element will import *all content* from the target document's `<body>` element (including text nodes).
 If the `selector` attribute is set, it selects elements from the entire target document (not just the `<body>`).
   You can use any selector string that your browser supports.

+If a selector has been defined *and* if the `src` attribute contains a url with a fragment identifier, the element will import only the fragment target if it also matches the selector.
+In summary:

+* no selector, no hash in URL = entire body contents
+* selector, no hash in URL = all elements matching the selector
+* no selector, hash in URL = first element matching the hash
+* selector and hash in URL = first element matching the hash if it that also matches selector

 The element performs `fetch()` requests under the hood.
 Once such a request has finished, the element's contents get replaced by whatever was requested